opencitations/heritrace/tests/README.md

 ### Starting Test Databases

-Use the provided scripts to start the test databases:
+Use the provided scripts to start the test databases (required for integration tests):

 For Unix/Linux/MacOS:
 ```bash